stekatag/bankist-website/README.md

 ## 👀 Check it out
 Take a look at the webpage - [Bankist Website](https://stekatag.github.io/bankist-website)

 © Copyright by Jonas Schmedtmann.
-Made for learning purposes only.
+Made for learning purposes only!